YorkEarwaker/Climate-Model/amn/doc/mcd/README.md

 * <todo: consider, evaluation of single board computers; Arduino IT, BeagleBone US?, & Raspberry Pi UK, NVIDAI Jetson US?, BIGTREETECH US?, Radxa ROCK 4 US?, other?  don't let this be an analysis paralysis concern, >
 * <todo: consider, evaluation of SBC from CN, Nano Pi, Orange Pi, Banana Pi, others? prefer local UK tech over CN?
 US?
 EU? costs vs supply issues,  don't let this be an analysis paralysis concern, >
 * <todo: consider, SBC and similar, how will they perform in stress situations, How will they endure (life span) different environmental conditions; bouys saltwater corrosion, condensation, heat, humidity, cold, >
-* <todo: consider, Which to addopt computer on module COM, system on chip SoC, system in package Sip, single board computer SBC, or more analogue approach which migh have a wider survival rate in diverse environmental conditions, one size fits all env conditions? or multiple approaches dependent on env conditions? notwithstanding protective housing? >
+* <todo: consider, Which to adopt computer on module COM, system on chip SoC, system in package Sip, single board computer SBC, or more analogue approach which migh have a wider survival rate in diverse environmental conditions, one size fits all env conditions? or multiple approaches dependent on env conditions? notwithstanding protective housing? >
 * <todo: consider, modularisation at the SBC level? right to repair, or is the state of the art not up to this and moment,  >
 * <todo: consider, start with Raspberry Pi for proof of concept PoC and first cut minimum viable product MVP, >
 * <todo: consider, form factor, size spec of board and components, does Raspberry Pi conform to form factor standards, don't let this be an analysis paralysis concern, >